hlhielkema/cat_facts_readme/TEMPLATE.md

   schedule:
     - cron:  '0 1 * * *'
 ```
-> **WARNING:** I updated the GitHub action in this repository to run once a month to prevent creating too many commit.
+> **WARNING:** I updated the action in this repository to run once a month to prevent creating too many commits.

 ### Steps
 - Checkout the repository